penn-cnt/Scheid_EC_network_tools/Data/README.txt

 Energy.mat:
 - x0: initial state, mean high gamma bandpower across all windows in each phase
-- repMats: representative EC network for each seizure phase.
+- repMats: representative EC network for each seizure phase (NOT NORMALIZED).
 This is the network with the greatest average similarity to all other networks in the phase.
 - xf: final state, mean high gamma across all windows in preictal phase
 - x0_z: x0 after zscore across xf and original x0
 - xf_z: xf after zscore across xf and original x0